valgur/xtr/docs-src/quickstart.rst

     XTR_LOG_RTC(s, "Hello world");

-Write to the log if the log level of the sink is at the 'info' level or a level with lower importance than 'info'.
-The default sink level 'info' so this message will be logged:
+Write to the log if the log level of the source is at the 'info' level or a level with lower importance than 'info'.
+The default source level 'info' so this message will be logged:

 .. code-block:: c++

     XTR_LOGL(info, s, "Hello world");

-Set the log level of the sink 's' to 'error', causing messages with importance lower than 'error' to be dropped.
+Set the log level of the source 's' to 'error', causing messages with importance lower than 'error' to be dropped.
 Available log levels are debug, info, warning, error and fatal---see :cpp:enum:`xtr::log_level_t`.